-Send your complete application and letter of interest to pact@ariadnelabs.org by September 15 or October 27, 2023.
+Send your complete application and letter of interest to pact@ariadnelabs.org by September 1, 2023.
 Participants will be accepted and notified on a rolling basis.
 If you are applying on behalf of multiple facilities from your organization, please complete an application for each team.
 You only need to submit one letter per organization.